The surface category and tropical curves: Labelled cospan categories

 \section{Labelled cospan categories}

-In this section we introduce the framework of labelled cospan categories, give several basic constructions that will be needed later, and state the two key theorems about classifying spaces of labelled cospan categories: the decomposition theorem \ref{thm:decomposition} and the surgery theorem \ref{thm:surgery}.
+In this section we introduce the framework of labelled cospan categories, give several basic constructions that will be needed later, and make a conjecture about how they relate to properads.